-- Ensuring that outreach efforts include residents of the communities in Albany's South End that make up the environmental justice areas that have been identified in proximity of the Project area; - Establishing a dialogue between the residents of the South End in proximity of the Project area and Global; - Providing residents of the South End in proximity of the Project area with information about Global's Project; and, - Creating opportunities for residents of the South End in proximity of the Project area to share their questions and concerns about Global's Project.
+- Ensuring that outreach efforts include residents of the communities in Albany's South End that make up the environmental justice areas that have been identified in proximity of the project area; - Establishing an ongoing dialogue between the residents of the South End in proximity of the project area and Global during the permitting process; - Providing residents of the South End in proximity of the project area with information about Global's project; and, - Creating opportunities for residents of the South End in proximity of the project area to share their questions and concerns about Global's project.

-The public outreach activities to be implemented by Global supplement those activities already performed by Global or being performed by the DEC and local agencies involved in the current proposed permit modification, including, for example, public participation efforts of Albany County and its Department of Health and the City of Albany.
-A summary of some public participation activities performed by the DEC and local agencies relative to Global's proposed Project is included in Section IV.
+The public outreach activities that Global will implement supplement those activities already performed by Global or those already being performed by DEC and local agencies involved in the current proposed permit modification, including, for example, public participation efforts of Albany County and its Department of Health and the City of Albany.
+A summary of some public participation activities performed by DEC and local agencies relative to Global's proposed project is included in Section IV.

-Based on the above-stated objectives, and the advice and guidance provided by community leaders and elected officials, as well as the DEC, Global's program includes the following specific tasks, which are described in more detail in Section V:
+Based on the above-stated objectives, and the advice and guidance provided by community leaders and elected officials, as well as DEC, Global's program includes the following specific tasks, which are described in more detail in Section V: